+Special Education:

-Special Education: General Provisions under a Free and Appropriate Education (FAPE)
+General Provisions under a Free and Appropriate Education (FAPE)

 Within the district-wide continuity of learning plan, GCPS will continue to ensure that a Free Appropriate Public Education (FAPE) is provided to all students with disabilities.
 Case managers will continue to monitor student progress, communicate with families, and document service delivery.
 Through ongoing progress monitoring, members of the IEP teams will determine if the IEP can be implemented as is or if there are new or different student needs upon the return.
 If there are new or different student needs, the IEP will either be amended or revised to reflect these needs.
 Progress monitoring will be ongoing throughout the school year to continuously evaluate student needs.
-In addition, during the 2022-2023 school year, IEP teams will be discussing implementing services under Emergency Conditions.
+In addition, IEP teams will continue to plan how the IFSP/IEP can be implemented under Emergency Conditions at annual review meetings.
 Additionally, all 504 accommodations will be implemented as they are written within the 504 plan to ensure equal access to instruction.